-If we turn to the effect of search costs on the average probability of commercialization success, Table 8 reveals that commercialization success weakly decreases in both the United States and Sweden for all cases as compared with Table 3.
+If we turn to the effect of search costs on the average probability of commercialization success, Table 8 reveals that commercialization success weakly decreases in both the US and Sweden for all cases as compared to Table 3.
 Generally, when both the TTO and the inventor choose the startup to a greater extent, commercialization success decreases if the established firm has an advantage in commercialization.

-In addition, with search costs, the choices of commercialization mode made by the TTO and the inventor are more aligned.
+In addition, with search costs the choices of commercialization mode made by the TTO and the inventor are more aligned.
 Both the inventor and the TTO choose to license to the startup for low values of r_F .
-Now the effort levels across Sweden and the United States are almost identical, and hence, the differences in the probability of commercialization success decrease.
-However, it is still the case that when both
+Now, the effort levels across Sweden and the US are almost identical, and hence the differences in the probability of commercialization success decrease.
+However, it is still the case that when both agents choose the established firm, the probability of commercialization success is higher in Sweden than in the US, and this effect generates a higher average probability of commercialization success in the firm general advantage case.